[Updated March 2022]

 The pros

-• The main thing: pay levels that make a freelance career viable.
-Fees for branded content are comparable between many Japanese and overseas agencies (and both tend to be higher, sadly, than editorial fees).
+- The main thing: pay levels that make a freelance career viable.
+While some Japanese agencies pay English-language writers appallingly, fees for branded content are often comparable between many Japanese and overseas agencies (and both tend to be higher than editorial fees).
 In terms of editorial, however, the gulf is vast. it’s an easy choice between 10,000 yen to 30,000 yen for a 1,000-word story in Japan or 30,000 yen to 150,000 yen for exactly the same work for reputable overseas publications.
 I can’t churn out a well-written and well-researched 1,000-word story in 90 minutes, so it’s impossible to do 1,000 words for 10,000 yen.
 It varies on the exact content (listicles are quicker, in-depth features take a long time), but spread over a longer period a 1,000-worder might require up to a full week’s work and time on the road.
 That requires a full week’s pay.

 The cons

-• There are very few in my eyes, but it can sometimes be hard to convince overseas publications to cover lesser-known places and experiences.
-Many want the same thing: Tokyo, Kyoto, food, sumo, geisha, and other usual suspects
+- There are very few in my eyes, but it can sometimes be hard to convince overseas publications to cover lesser-known places and experiences.
+Many want the same thing: Tokyo, Kyoto, food, and other usual suspects.
+They often need a very strong hook and/or answer a typical editor question: why now?

-• Another issue that can crop up is exoticizing or fetishizing Japanese culture.
-At times, you might have to fight a publication to stop them adding a Japanese stereotype or doing something else (often in the headline they produce) that lazily mentions Japan as being weird or bizarre.
+- Another issue that can crop up is exoticizing or fetishizing Japanese culture.
+At times, you might have to fight a publication to stop them adding a Japanese stereotype or doing something else that lazily mentions Japan as being weird or bizarre.

 PART 3: WHAT TO WRITE ABOUT?
 WHAT IS TRAVEL WRITING?